24th Infantry Division (United States): Task Force Smith

 Five days later, on 30 June, a 406-man infantry force from 1st Battalion, 21st Infantry Regiment, supported by a 134-man artillery battery (also from the 24th Infantry Division) was sent into South Korea.
-The force, nicknamed Task Force Smith for its commander, Lieutenant Colonel Charles Braford Smith, was lightly armed and ordered to delay the advance of KPA forces while the rest of the 24th Infantry Division moved into South Korea.
+The force, nicknamed Task Force Smith for its commander, Lieutenant Colonel Charles Bradford Smith, was lightly armed and ordered to delay the advance of KPA forces while the rest of the 24th Infantry Division moved into South Korea.
 On 4 July, the task force set up in the hills north of Osan and prepared to block advancing KPA forces.
 The next day, they spotted an incoming column of troops from the KPA 105th Armored Division.
 The ensuing battle was a rout, as the Task Force's obsolescent anti-tank weapons and understrength units were no match for the KPA's T-34 tanks and full-strength formations.
 Within a few hours, the first battle between American and North Korean forces was lost.
 Task Force Smith suffered 20 killed and 130 wounded in action.
 Dozens of US soldiers were captured, and when US forces retook the area, some of the prisoners were discovered to have been executed.
 According to recently declassified documents the troops were captured and taken to Pyongyang where they are thought to have been murdered about three months later.

 Approximately 30 percent of Task Force Smith became casualties in the Battle of Osan.
 The task force delayed the KPA advance for only seven hours.